-The Board has determined that Mr. Oroian and Mr. Siegel of the Audit Committee are "independent directors" as defined by NASDAQ regulations and also meets the additional criteria for independence of Audit Committee members set forth in Rule 10A-3(b)(l) under the Exchange Act.
+The Board has determined that Mr. Oroian and Mr. Siegel of the Audit Committee are "independent directors" as defined by NASDAQ regulations and also meets the additional criteria for independence of Audit Committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
 Also, the Board has determined that Mr. Oroian and Mr. Siegel each qualify as an "audit committee financial expert" as defined by the SEC.
 Security holders should understand that this designation is a disclosure requirement of the SEC relating to Mr. Oroian's and Mr. Siegel's experience and understanding with respect to certain accounting and auditing matters.
 The designation does not impose on Mr. Oroian and Mr. Siegel any duties, obligations or liability that is greater than is generally imposed on them as members of the Audit Committee and Board, and their designations as an Audit Committee financial experts pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or Board.

-During the fiscal year ended December 31, 2021, the Audit Committee met five times.
+During the fiscal year ended December 31, 2022, the Audit Committee met five times and with the full Board on four meetings.